Note: the texts under all the headings, with the exception of 'Results achieved', describe the situation before the start of the project.

 Strengthening civil society

-- 57 small projects have been financed
+- 57 small projects have been financed.

-- 53 large projects are financed
+- 64 large projects have been financed

 - National State Institute North